Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousChild/CprChild.md

 - You are too exhausted to continue.
 - The scene becomes unsafe.
 - A pulse is present.
-- The child regains consciousness and is breathing adequately, GO TO
+- The child regains consciousness and is breathing adequately:

 [Go to Recovery Position](/instructions/0/0/12)